Keith Lipson

 Clarinetist/educator, conductor, literary translator

-Keith Lipson is a clarinetist, educator, conductor, and literary translator.
-He is currently the music director of Daoxianghu Orchestra Academy of the High School affiliated to Tsinghua University and conductor of Beijing International Chamber Symphony Orchestra.
-He previously was professor at Yehudi Menuhin School in Qingdao, visiting professor (chamber music) at the High School Affiliated to the Central Conservatory of Music, principal clarinet of the Beijing Symphony Orchestra, and guest conductor of the Dunshan Symphonic Wind Orchestra.
+Keith Lipson, clarinetist, educator, conductor, and literary translator, currently serves as Music Director of the Daoxiang Lake Orchestra Academy at Tsinghua High School and conductor of the Beijing International Chamber Symphony Orchestra.
+He previously held positions as a professor at the Yehudi Menuhin School in Qingdao, guest professor of chamber music at the Affiliated High School of the Central Conservatory of Music, principal clarinetist of the Beijing Symphony Orchestra, and guest conductor of the Dunshan Symphonic Wind Orchestra.

-Li Kesi joined the International Contemporary Music Ensemble in New York and performed in the Mostly Mozart Festival at Lincoln Center in New York.
-He co-founded the Beijing New Orchestra with musicians in Beijing, and they released the orchestra's first album in collaboration with NAXOS Audiovisual, which recorded works of Chinese contemporary music.
-Li Kesi and the New York Knights Orchestra released two symphony albums with Sony Video, and he toured with the orchestra across Europe and the United States.
-Li Kesi has extensive experience in conducting.
-He has conducted primary and secondary school wind orchestras across the country, and also conducted high school wind orchestras and chamber orchestras in the United States.
-Since 2019, he has been guest conductor of the Dunshan Wind Orchestra and performed at the National Center for the Performing Arts.
-Li Kesi has also made achievements in lyrics writing/translation.
-He translated/wrote the Chinese lyrics of the song "Homecoming" in the Silk Road Orchestra album "Singing Nostalgia", which is released by the famous cello master Yo-Yo Ma.
-The album also won a Grammy Award.
+Lipson joined the International Contemporary Ensemble in New York and performed at the Mostly Mozart Festival at Lincoln Center.
+Together with other musicians in Beijing, he co-founded the Beijing New Music Ensemble, which collaborated with Naxos to release its debut album featuring new Chinese contemporary music works.
+With the Knights Orchestra in New York, he recorded two symphonic albums for Sony and toured extensively in Europe and the United States.
+As a conductor, Lipson has extensive experience, having led school wind ensembles across China and high school and chamber orchestras in the United States.
+Since 2019, he has served as guest conductor of the Dunshan Symphonic Wind Orchestra, performing at the National Centre for the Performing Arts.
+In the field of lyrics and translation, Lipson contributed the Chinese lyrics for the song “Going Home” on Yo-Yo Ma’s Silk Road Ensemble album Sing Me Home, which won a Grammy Award.